hyperledger/besu-docs/docs/HowTo/Limit-Access/Local-Permissioning.md

 # Local permissioning

-Local permissioning supports node and account whitelisting.
+Local permissioning supports limiting access to specific nodes and accounts.

-## Node whitelisting
+## Configure node access

-You can specify nodes in the nodes whitelist in the [permissions configuration file](#permissions-configuration-file) file.
+You can specify nodes to allow access in the [permissions configuration file](#permissions-configuration-file) file.
 With node whitelisting enabled, communication is only between nodes in the whitelist.